Rams snap skid by beating Falcons 37-10 as Ryan hurts ankle

 Goff completed 22 of 37 passes for 268 yards and two touchdowns.
 Blake Bortles took over on the Rams’ final possession.

-Atlanta’s offense struggled even before Freeman’s exit.
+Atlanta’s offense struggled even before Freeman’s exit and Ryan’s injury.
 The Falcons were limited to 224 yards.

 As expected, Ramsey shadowed Falcons standout Julio Jones much of the game.
 Jones had six catches for 93 yards in his first matchup with Ramsey.